 I knew I wanted to become a therapist after working as a preschool teacher for a couple years, finding myself drawn to help the children who needed extra attention to succeed in the classroom.
 I got my masters in Social Work from NYU.
 After the invaluable experience of working as a social worker in the in-patient psychiatric unit at Bellevue Hospital, I was clear I needed to provide interventions at the youngest age possible if I wanted to help the severely traumatized and abused adopt healthier habits earlier.
 It was then I pivoted to provide therapy to children, and more specifically, to treat the relationship between children and their caregivers.
 After several years of working at Albert Einstein College of Medicine’s Early Childhood Center in the Bronx, and years studying attachment theory and it’s therapeutic application in the form of Child-Parent Psychotherapy, I got my LCSW license which allowed me to open a private practice.
-Part of what drew me to become a therapist initially was the structure of having my own practice one day.
+Part of what drew me towards becoming a therapist initially was the structure of having my own practice one day.
 Knowing I wanted a family of my own and wanting to be present with my children after school and in evenings factored into how I designed my career.
 In my private clinical practice I saw some couples and children, but predominantly individual adults looking to heal anxiety and depression.
 I often drew on the Mindfulness practices I had studied throughout the years to help people cope with their busy, stressful, NYC lives.

 I first discovered Mindfulness techniques at age seventeen in the Buddhist Philosophy of detachment.
-This was an eye opening and validating experience, coming from the elite upper east side of Manhattan, where it seemed money and power (and the attachment to them!) were valued above all else.
-I had always been a truth seeker and my experiences meditating informed me it was a direct path to uncovering truths about myself and connected me to a much larger existence outside of the Upper East Side.
+This was an eye opening and validating experience, coming from the elite upper east side of Manhattan, where it seemed money and status (and the attachment to them!) were valued above all else.
+I had always been a truth seeker and my experiences meditating informed me it was a direct path to uncovering truths about myself and connected me to a much larger existence outside of the Upper East Side bubble.
 I began attending meditation retreats, meditating on my own and studying chanting, breathwork, visualization and body awareness techniques.
 I was blessed with several wise teachers of various traditions including Tibetan Buddhism, Kabbalah, Christian monastic traditions, Yoga and Transcendental Meditation (TM).
 These teachings all helped form and guide me to where I am now as a student and a teacher.

 Perhaps you have been through therapy, have learned a lot about yourself, your family dynamics, your emotional blocks and are now looking to get “unstuck” and take action.
 In my coaching work I have my clients set clear goals that are exciting to them, but reasonable to attain in a given period of time and whose outcomes are measurable.
 I have high expectations for my clients, pushing them to become a better version of them self.
 While clients often approach me with concerns around leaving a job, making a career change, or wanting to find work that lights them up, the work inevitably touches on all aspects of life including relationships, health, diet, exercise, spirituality (defined in so many ways and does not exclude atheists or agnostics), community, romance, creativity, fun.
 This is because I have a deeply held belief that fulfillment does not come from career alone (despite what NYC work values may espouse).
 I have seen too many successful individuals at the top of their career suffering for neglect of another area.
 In fact, if we put all of our energy on career success alone, it is a clear recipe for unhappiness.
 Happiness is about balance.
 No two cases will look the same, but balance is created by identifying the areas that are being neglected, and giving them more mindful attention.
 Designing and creating the balance that works for each individual is at the center of my coaching work.

 Sometimes my work looks like holistic career coaching (when career requires more focus), sometimes holistic life coaching (when the other areas require attention) and other times its therapeutic coaching.
-In this last case, I utilize therapeutic techniques drawn from CBT and Mindfulness to teach clients how to cope with anxiety, depression, negative thinking, low self-esteem, shame, ADHD symptoms, etc., within the goal oriented, balance prioritizing, coaching format.
+In this last case, I utilize therapeutic techniques drawn from CBT and Mindfulness to teach clients how to cope with anxiety, depression, negative thinking, low self-esteem, shame, etc., within the goal oriented, balance prioritizing, coaching format.
 My background as a therapist has proven quite useful in supporting my clients to overcome mental blocks to achieving their goals.
-If you want help to see significant, exciting changes happen in your life right now reach out and set up a free consultation.
+If you want help to see significant, exciting changes happen in your life right now feel free to reach out and set up a free consultation.
 I would love to hear from you.